-Midterm Info: There is one midterm for this course that will be written in class on Tuesday, October 22nd.
-It will consist of a 50 minute individual test followed up by a second 20 minute group portion.
+Midterm Info: There is one midterm for this course that will be written in class on Wednesday, May 29.
+It will consist of a 75 minute individual test followed up by a second half hour group portion.
 For this second portion you will randomly be divided into groups of 3-5 students.
 Your mark on your midterm will be the better score of 100% your individual mark or weighted as 85% your individual mark plus 15% your group mark.
-Please allow for the class period to extend to 12:50 if the transition time takes a bit longer.
+Please allow for the class period to extend to 12:45 to allow for transition time.
 More information on the two-stage exam and pedagogical reasons for the testing will be provided in class.
 If you miss the midterm for an acceptable, documented reason, then the weight of your midterm will be moved to the final exam.